hoytech/quadrable/README.md

 If you wish to insert multiple records into the DB, running `quadb put` multiple times is inefficient.
 This is because each time it is run it will need to create new intermediate nodes and discard the previously created ones.

-A better way to do it is to use `quadb import` which can put multiple records with a single traversal of the tree.
+A better way to do it is to use `quadb import` which can put multiple records with [a single traversal](#operation-batching) of the tree.
 This command reads comma-separated `key,value` pairs from standard input, one per line.
 The separator can be changed with the `--sep` option.
 On success there is no output:

     $ perl -E 'for $i (1..1000) { say "key $i,value $i" }' | quadb import

+* Because of the key/value separator (default `,`) and the newline record separator, you should only use `quadb import` (and `quadb export`) for datasets with restricted key/value characters.
+For example, if a record contains a command or a newline, the output would be corrupted.
+This restriction only applies to the command-line tool: When using the libraries directly there are no restrictions on [character encoding](#character-encoding).

 ### quadb export